-We recognize that the many of the issues black women face in maternal and infant health occur regardless of socioeconomic status or education level.
-We define black as anyone that identifies on the African diaspora including but not limited to African-American, Afro-Caribbean, and Afro-Latina.
+We recognize that the many of the issues Black women face in maternal and infant health occur regardless of socioeconomic status or education level.
+We define Black as anyone that identifies on the African diaspora including but not limited to African-American, Afro-Caribbean, and Afro-Latina.
 While risk factors are increased in low income women, the terms are not mutually exclusive.
-As an organization we aim to reach ALL black women.
+As an organization we aim to serve ALL Black women.

 Black women deserve health equity

 Black women are not any less deserving of expert clinical care, support, and resources.
 We aim to improve access to and create the resources Black women need to have health outcomes.

 Peer support is an invaluable resource to help mothers navigate through the trials and tribulations of motherhood.
 We believe building the bond of sistahhood strengthens and empowers women and normalizes the parenting process.

 Black women have the right to make the decisions that best suit the needs of themselves and their families.
 Providing evidence based resources, choices, and education that is culturally appropriate helps families make more educated decisions about their health care.

 Representation matters.
 We aim to train and hire women from the community to serve their communities.
 As a result we improve health care outcomes and contribute to the economic growth and development of black women.